 - Once you select a desired RAM setting, click the Change RAM button to save your changes.

-- As you move the slider bar the amount of memory updates automatically, along with the rate you'll be charged for that setting.
+- As you move the slider bar, the amount of memory updates automatically, along with the rate you'll be charged for that setting.

-Checking an overloaded VPS (old VPS plans only)
+Checking an overloaded VPS

 If you've confirmed that your VPS is hitting its memory limits, it's recommended that you start out by doubling your current resource allocation to see if it's enough to prevent the VPS from rebooting.
-Once you've verified that things are running properly you can reduce your resource allocation to the point where your peaks just barely exceed what you have allocated.
+Once you've verified that things are running properly, you can reduce your resource allocation to the point where your peaks just barely exceed what you have allocated.
 Of course, you'll want to routinely monitor your usage and increase the resource allocation as your needs increase.

 It is still possible for a busy website to overwhelm a VPS server, but it is not generally the fault of the Apache web server itself.
 The processes you should be most concerned with are the PHP processes: PHP sites that are not optimized can use an extremely large amount of memory.